tanfwong/rfsoc_notes/_sources/ch4/loops.md

   ```

 * Both unrolling the inner loop and flattening the nested loops before
-  pipelining in the examples above have the added advantage reducing
+  pipelining in the examples above have the added advantage of reducing
   the number of clock cycles going through the loop hierarchy.
 Recall
   that a clock cycle is needed for each entering and each exiting the
   inner loop `loop_j`.
 Thus, a total of 20 additional clock cycles are